50 Top-Notch American Burger Spots You Need to Try Right Now

 Nation derives its name from fervent temperance movement advocate Carrie Nation, whose hatchet-wielding expeditions destroyed more than a few American taverns in her heyday.
 And sure, there’s more than a hint of irony in invoking her name in an establishment that sells plenty of beer, but there’s nothing funny about the burgers.
 The signature Nation burger takes a just right-sized 6-ounce brisket-enhanced patty with smoked Cheddar, crispy onion strings, horseradish aioli on a buttery challah bun.
 Oh, there’s also whiskey BBQ sauce on it.
 So fine, it’s a little funny.

 We can all agree that the best food is hiding in gas stations, right?
 At least, that’s the case with NFA Burger.
 Yes, that’s right, one of Atlanta’s best burgers is located in a gas station in the suburbs.
 Once you sink your teeth into one of Billy Kramer’s creations, though, you’ll realize it was all worth the effort.
 Kramer and his team prepare burgers so expertly you’ll wonder why you even bother going anywhere else.
-Let’s start with the fact that the burger menu is very limited: do you want a classic (double patty) or a kid’s burger (one patty)?
 The thin patties have a nicely caramelized exterior and are topped with American cheese, mustard, pickles, “sassy sauce” and served on a potato bun.
 Although you can opt to have your burger served on a Liège waffle.
-Plus, we’d be remiss to not mention the tater tots.

 Oklahoma City, Oklahoma